 Doctors will often recommend surgery to drain fluid from the baby’s head.
 In these cases, a doctor places a one-way valve in the head.
 A catheter is attached to the valve, and the fluid is drained into the upper body.
 This procedure relieves pressure and pain in the head and may help extend the life of the child.

 In some cases, a fetus may not survive beyond the mother’s pregnancy.
 In other cases, a baby may only survive a few days after birth before dying.

 It is not uncommon for a child with hydranencephaly to survive several years.
-However, due to the amount of missing brain, many children with hydranencephaly will not survive to adulthood.
+However, due to the amount of missing brain,

 Parents and caregivers of a child with hydranencephaly may benefit from seeking additional emotional support.
 Counseling and other mental health services, such as support groups, can provide help when needed.